projf/projf-explore/graphics/2d-shapes/README.md

 # 2D Shapes

 This folder contains SystemVerilog designs to accompany the Project F blog post: **[2D Shapes](https://projectf.io/posts/fpga-shapes/)**.
 You can freely build on these [MIT licensed](../../LICENSE) designs for commercial and non-commercial projects.
+Have fun.

 Included demos for iCEBreaker and Arty FPGA boards: